Our Reviews of the 3 Best Dog Clippers for Shih Tzu

 For their average price, you really get a great Wahl dog grooming clippers here.
 While the motor is weaker than the heavy duty Oster A5, 3000 to 3500 SPM still makes grooming your Shih Tzu way faster than standard grooming clippers.
 A lower motor power also allows for no overheating issues.

-Regarding the blades, they will go through your Shih Tzu’s coat like butter, smooth and precise in their cuts.
+Regarding the blades, the best dog clippers for Shih Tzu will go through your Shih Tzu’s coat like butter, smooth and precise in their cuts.
 Even tangles aren’t much of a problem.
 As the Wahl KM2 blades are detachable, you can clean and maintain them very easily.
 For even more optimal results, you can get the Wahl stainless steel blade attachments too.

 Even though it’s delicate, the KM2 features a tremendously durable housing.
 It’s chemical resistant and produced to withstand falls.
 Just like the Bravura and A5, these dog grooming clippers are a long-term purchase.